Loss of magnetization of permanent magnets due to high temperatures or inappropriate operating conditions.

 - Check the Emetor output for the minimum permanent magnet flux density (compare with the magnetic field plot in order to see which parts of your permanent magnets are at risk).

 - Check that this value is above the "knee" of the demagnetization curve.
-The demagnetization curve is available from the data sheet of the respective permanent magnet material in the material library.
+The demagnetization curve is available from the data sheet of the respective permanent magnet material in the electrical steel database.

 - If your machine design is at risk of demagnetization, you could consider changing the permanent magnet material, increasing the magnet thickness or airgap thickness, or reducing the maximum temperature that the permanent magnet is exposed to.